Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Pontryagin's Maximum Principle and Its Application to Merton's Problem

-Solving this BSDE together with the forward SDE for $X_t^*$ forms a coupled forward-backward SDE system.
-From this system, one obtains not only the optimal state trajectory $X_t^*$ and the adjoint processes $(\lambda_t^*,Z_t^*)$, but also characterizes the optimal control $u_t^*$ by maximizing the Hamiltonian with respect to $u$ at each time $t$.
+Solving the BSDE \eqref{eq:BSDE_PMP} together with the forward SDE \eqref{eq:FSDE_PMP} for $X_{t}^{*}$ forms a coupled FBSDE system.
+From this system, one obtains not only the optimal state trajectory $X_{t}^{*}$ and the adjoint processes $(\lambda_{t}^{*},Z_{t}^{*})$, but also characterizes the optimal control $u_{t}^{*}$ by maximizing the Hamiltonian with respect to $u$ at each time $t$.
+Through this local maximization step, PMP effectively transforms the global control problem into a condition that must hold pointwise in time.

-By selecting $u_t^*$ to maximize $\mathcal{H}$ at each time instant, Pontryagin’s Maximum Principle transforms the original problem into a condition that locally characterizes optimal controls.
-The resulting forward-backward SDE system provides a principled way to compute or approximate $u_t^*$, connecting value sensitivities ($\lambda_t^*$), noise sensitivities ($Z_t^*$), and the evolving state $X_t^*$ in a unified mathematical framework \citep{fleming2006controlled,yong1999stochastic,pham2009continuous}.
+As a result, it offers a systematic way to compute (or approximate) the optimal control, unifying value sensitivities $\lambda_{t}^{*}$, noise sensitivities $Z_{t}^{*}$, and the evolving state $X_{t}^{*}$ in one mathematical framework \citep{fleming2006controlled,yong2012stochastic,pham2009continuous}.
+In the sections that follow, we will see how this general procedure applies specifically to the Merton portfolio problem, illustrating how adjoint processes guide both investment and consumption decisions in a continuous-time setting.